The best hotels in Gdansk

 Craft beer has properly taken over Gdansk.
 Brovarnia on Wyspa Spichrzów brews on-site and is a 3-minute walk from PURO Hotel.
 The area around Rajska Street, heading toward the Solidarity Museum, has filled up with independent bars and small restaurants that locals actually use.
 Skip the tourist menus on Długa Street for dinner and spend that money on breakfast instead.

-Gdansk's best neighborhoods
+Gdansk's best hotel regions

 Old Town and Granary Island are where you want to be.
 Everything else is a compromise unless you have a very specific reason to be there.